dwt/fluent/Readme.md

 Fear not though, fluentpy has you covered. :)

-Fluent wrapped objects will have a `self` property, that allows you to continue chaining off of the previous self.
+Fluent wrapped objects will have a `self` property, that allows you to continue chaining off of the previous 'self' object.

     >>> _([3,2,1]).sort().self.reverse().self.call(print)